ATA Board of Directors & Staff

 "Having been a Weathersfield resident for most of my life I was raised with Ascutney being a large part of my recreational experiences.
 I have learned to value the unique nature of Ascutney's snowsports, mountain biking, hiking, and historical significance.
 These activities have immense importance to me and my family.
 I have always enjoyed helping the trails in any way I could through class projects or volunteering and I hope I can use this position to keep Ascutney the gnarly mountain it is. "

-“I’m on the board because they won’t let me stop building trails.
+“I’m involved with ATA because they won’t let me stop building trails.
 I was an original founder of STAB in 2005, along with Erik, and have been serving as Trail Manager.
 A Brownsvillain for over 40 years, I’ve been backcountry skiing Ascutney and biking these hills for much of that time.”